neringabickmore/art-i-al/README.md

 4. Get an email with the customer orders when the purchases are made.

+5. Manipulate social media icons in the footer of the site (turn social media icons *on/off* and edit URL's).

+6. Edit content in the `About` section of the `Home` page.

+7. Manipulate what images are displayed in the carousels (New Artwork and Gallery Preview).

+8. View history of all orders with minimal order information.

 [Back to content](#contents)

 ### User Requirements and Expectations ###